-- Child is left in his or her current residence. - Legal custodian of child did not reside in the home at the time of the judicial order or VPA. - Legal custodian meets the definition of a specified relative. - Child and legal custodian did reside together within six months of the judicial order or VPA.
+- Specified relative of child did not reside in the home at the time of the judicial order or VPA. - Child and specified relative did reside together within six months of the judicial order or VPA.

-Example 1: The child resides in a three-generation household comprised of the child, his/her parent (who has legal custody), and his/her grandparent.
+Example 1: The child resides in a three-generation household comprised of the child, his/her parent, and his/her grandparent.
 Within six months prior to the eligibility month, the child's parent leaves the home.
 The agency places/leaves the child in the grandparent's home subsequent to the court order removing legal custody from the parent.
 The local agency begins a process to approve the grandparent as a foster home.